fbpx

 Reagan Priest Arizona Capitol Times//October 15, 2024//[read_meter]

-A small group of Republicans announced on Monday that they support Tim Stringham, the Democratic candidate for Maricopa County Recorder, saying they cannot vote for Republican Justin Heap.
+A pair of Republicans and a local business owner announced on Monday that they support Tim Stringham, the Democratic candidate for Maricopa County Recorder, saying they cannot vote for Republican Justin Heap.

 The group included Mesa City Councilmember Julie Spilsbury, former John McCain aide Bettina Nava, and local business owner Ann Wallack.
 The three said they would not vote for Heap, a current state lawmaker, because of his alignment with “extreme” candidates and his plans to overhaul election processes.